SFB1252/talks/README.md

 # Research Data and Methods Workshop Series

-Workshop series on research data management, ethics, literature management, and corpus linguistics tools for researchers at the University of Cologne's SFB 1252 - Prominence in Language.
+Workshop series on research data management, ethics, literature management, and corpus linguistics tools for researchers at the University of Cologne's CRC 1252 - Prominence in Language.

 ## About